 Johnson informed the assistant principal that under Alabama law parents have the right to choose the form and manner of their child’s education, which includes the right to withdraw their child from public school at any time.
 He added that the law does not describe any specific procedure for this, so the request for a cover school code lacked any sort of legal authority.

-“After I talked to her, the assistant principle was very cooperative,” Johnson said.
+“After I talked to her, the assistant principal was very cooperative,” Johnson said.
 “She assured me she would let Sabrina know that her daughter would be withdrawn from the school without delay, and that the unexcused absences would be removed from the records.”

 Clearing Up Confusion